Big 12 Conference: Population base and markets

+Although West Virginia University is based out of Morgantown, West Virginia (officially part of the Pittsburgh (26th) media market), the TV market encompasses the majority of West Virginia's TV viewership and also reaches well into Western Pennsylvania.

+Kansas State University is in Manhattan, Kansas, which is part of the Topeka, Kansas media market, but it is close to the Wichita market, which encompasses two-thirds of the state (stretching to the border with Colorado), including the cities of Dodge City, Garden City, Hutchinson and Salina.

+While the University of Kansas is in Lawrence, Kansas, it is officially part of the Kansas City television market, increasing the base into western Missouri.

 Grant of Rights

 Member universities granted their first and second tier sports media rights to the conference for the length of their current TV deals.
 The Grant of Rights (GOR) deal with the leagues' TV contracts ensures that "if a Big 12 school leaves for another league in the next 13 years, that school's media rights, including revenue, would remain with the Big 12 and not its new conference".

 GOR is seen by league members as a "foundation of stability" and allowed the Big 12 to be "positioned with one of the best media rights arrangements in collegiate sports, providing the conference and its members unprecedented revenue growth, and sports programming over two networks."
 All members agreed to the GOR and later agreed to extend the initial 6-year deal to 13 years to correspond to the length of their TV contracts.

 Prior to this agreement, the Big Ten and Pac-12 also had similar GOR agreements.
 The Big 12 subsequently assisted the ACC in drafting its GOR agreement.
-Four of the five major conferences now have such agreements, with the SEC the only exception.
+Three of the four major conferences now have such agreements, with the SEC the only exception.

 Tier 3 events

-The Big 12 is the only major conference that allows members to monetize TV rights for tier 3 events in football and men's basketball.
-This allows individual Big 12 member institutions to create tier 3 deals that include TV rights for one home football game and four home men's basketball games per season.
-Tier 3 rights exist for other sports as well, but these are not unique to the Big 12.
-The unique arrangement potentially allows Big 12 members to remain some of college sports' highest revenue earners.
-Other conferences' cable deals are subject to value reductions based on how people acquire cable programming; Big 12 universities' tier 3 deals are exempt.
-Texas alone will earn more than $150 million of that total from their Longhorn Network.

-As of 2022, all of the Big 12's tier 3 rights are held by ESPN; the network operates a joint venture with Learfield and the Texas Longhorns known as Longhorn Network, and ESPN bought the tier 3 rights to most Big 12 teams (besides Oklahoma) in 2019, moving the events exclusively to ESPN+.
-The Oklahoma Sooners retained an agreement with Bally Sports Oklahoma (which distributed its football game via pay-per-view) until 2022, when it also sold its rights to ESPN+.